-The v1 Events API — formerly known as the Integration API or Generic Service API — is used to integrate your monitoring systems and other tools you want to be able to trigger, acknowledge, and resolve incidents in PagerDuty.
+Events API v1 — formerly known as the Integration API or Generic Service API — is used to integrate your monitoring systems and other tools you want to be able to trigger, acknowledge, and resolve incidents in PagerDuty.
 This API is available to all customers at a common endpoint on

-events.pagerduty.com, and uses integration keys to determine which service an event should be routed to.
+events.pagerduty.com, and uses integration keys — formerly known as service keys — to determine which service an event should be routed to.

-The Events API cannot be used for any purpose other than triggering, acknowledging, or resolving PagerDuty incidents.
+The Events APIs cannot be used for any purpose other than triggering, acknowledging, or resolving PagerDuty incidents.
 It uses 32-character integration keys that cannot be used with the REST API, so it is safe to store these API keys in monitoring systems and other tools without fear that they can be used to gain access to sensitive data in your account.

 Integration keys are generated by creating a new service, or creating a new integration for an existing service in PagerDuty, and can be found on a service's Integrations tab:

-With the Events API v2, monitoring partners and customers running their own custom monitoring code can send to this endpoint, enabling users to see and use PD-CEF fields, and the details section on individual alerts.
+With Events API v2, monitoring partners and customers running their own custom monitoring code can send to this endpoint, enabling users to see and use PD-CEF fields, and the details section on individual alerts.

 Both versions of the Events API are designed to handle machine-generated monitoring and event data, such as infrastructure monitoring (Nagios, SignalFX, Datadog), application performance monitoring (New Relic, AppDynamics), and external site checks (Pingdom, Wormly).